postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/github-actions.md

 To add the Newman configuration to your GitHub pipeline:

-1. Edit the YAML file in the `.github/workflows` directory in your GitHub repository.
+1. Create a new YAML file in the `.github/workflows` directory in your GitHub repository, and then edit the file.
 1. Add the Newman configuration you copied from Postman to the YAML file:
     * Replace all instances of `$POSTMAN_API_KEY` with a valid [Postman API Key](/docs/developer/intro-api/#generating-a-postman-api-key).
 1. Commit and push the changes to your remote repository.
-1. In GitHub, open the repository from the dashboard.
-Then start a new build.
+This will automatically start a build in GitHub.
 1. To view the test results in Postman, open your API and select the **Test** tab.
 Learn more about [Viewing collection run details](#viewing-collection-run-details).

-### Example file in the .github/workflows directory
+### Example YAML file in the .github/workflows directory

 ```yaml
 stages: